solde/Par/lab5/lab5-par21_03-David Soldevila Daniel Palomo.md

 <img src="plots/jacobi.png">

-Here we can see a clearly stop in performance gain at 4 cores,
+Here we can see a clearly stop in performance gain at 4 cores, we aren't sure why it stops so abruptly, maybe is because the nature of the code, or an undersight by our part.
+We also see a small decrease in speed-up, ( and its consequentially rise in elapsed time) at eleven threads, probably due to overheads.

 <div class="page">